 Use the personas to research what platforms your customers are using so you know where to focus your efforts.
 For example, 45 percent of Snapchat users are aged 18 to 24, according to Business Insider.
 If that’s not your targeted age group, don’t use Snapchat simply because everyone else is talking about it.

 On the other hand, Pinterest is primarily used by women ages 25 to 44 and 42 percent of female Internet users are on Pinterest, Business Insider reports.
 LinkedIn is known for its highly educated users with high incomes, while few millennials use Facebook regularly.

 A photograph can sell a thousand dresses if it’s the right photograph.
 Using visual media including photographs, videos and infographics to sell products and services is a trend that continues to grow.
 If your company specializes in colorful products that can be displayed beautifully in photographs, or if you have a knack for graphic design or making videos, you have a powerful advantage on social media.

 But be realistic.
-Many small-business owners lack the talent to create high-quality images and compelling promotional text.
+Many small business owners lack the talent to create high-quality images and compelling promotional text.
 Posting a mediocre photograph or poorly written information about your products or business can damage your reputation.
-So enlist help if needed.
+So, enlist help if needed.
 Get someone with an unbiased opinion to review your content before posting.

 Convenience and consistency

+Social media for business offers a plethora of benefits, but small business owners need to ensure they have the capabilities and the time to consistently implement their social media strategies.
 Starting out with modest expectations, trying out different platforms and adding content at a pace you can reasonably manage are good practices to follow to make the most of social media opportunities.
-Check out this list of 5 common small-business mistakes to avoid to learn more about the do’s and don’ts of expanding your reach.
+Check out this list of 5 common small business mistakes to avoid to learn more about the dos and don’ts of expanding your reach.